nerdo/react-component-boilerplate/README.md

 npm install && npx npm-install-peers
 ```

-## Setup
-* Edit `package.json`.
-    * Find and change the name, description, author, repository, license, etc. to values appropriate for your library.
+Edit `package.json`.
+Find and change the name, description, author, repository, license, etc. to values appropriate for your library.

-* Edit `webpack.config.js`.
-    * Find the line that reads `library: 'react-component-boilerplate'` and change `react-component-boilerplate` to the name of your library.
+Don't forget to also change the `README.md` and `LICENSE` files if necessary.

 ## Testing
 ```